Newham Hospital Art Trail

 How this works

-You can also keep it very simple by just following the shapes with your eyes.
 There is no right or wrong way to do this.
-Small movements, or even stillness, are enough.
+Small movements, or even stillness, is enough.

 Colour Hunt